lunaisnotaboy/celeste-old/DEVELOPMENT.md

 At first I think it'd be best to design for future encryption in mind, but not actually implement it until later.

 Eventually we should support all encryption features though, including cross-signing.

+We should probably support SSO login at some point aswell.